AmirShkolnik/DivingCenter/README_v.0.1.md

 # Deployment

-The "Cups of Joy" project leverages a combination of platforms and services to facilitate its deployment and management.
+The "Diving Center" project leverages a combination of platforms and services to facilitate its deployment and management.

 For hosting and running the application, Heroku, a cloud platform as a service (PaaS), is utilized.
 It enables seamless deployment, automatic scaling, and management tools for monitoring and maintaining the application.
 The Code Institute (CI) database systems are employed to store and manage the application's data during development and deployment phases.

-Additionally, Cloudinary, a cloud-based service, is integrated to handle image and video management, providing an end-to-end solution for storing, optimizing, and delivering media assets for the "Cups of Joy" platform.
+Additionally, Cloudinary, a cloud-based service, is integrated to handle image and video management, providing an end-to-end solution for storing, optimizing, and delivering media assets for the "Diving Center" platform.
 The respective URLs for these platforms and services are as follows:

 ## GitHub